bumptech/glide/_posts/2017-04-20-migrating.md

 }
 ```

 Note that the model is passed in to the ``LoadData`` to act as part of the cache key, in addition to the ``DataFetcher``.
 This pattern provides more control over the disk cache key in some specialized circumstances.
 Most implementations can just pass their model directly into ``LoadData`` as is done above.
+For this to work correctly your model needs to correctly implements ``hashCode()`` and ``equals()``

 If you'd only like to use your ModelLoader for some models you can use the ``handles()`` method to inspect the model before you try to load it.
 If you return ``false`` from ``handles()`` your ``ModelLoader`` will not be to load the given model, even if the types of your ``ModelLoader`` (``File`` and ``InputStream`` in this example) match.